 Hepatitis A is a liver infection caused by the hepatitis A virus.
 The virus is contagious and can be found in the stool of an infected person.
-This is a concern for travelers because one way it can be spread is by consuming contaminated food or drinks.
-For example, if a cook with hepatitis A does not wash his hands properly after going to the bathroom, the virus can be spread to the meal being prepared or to an object, like a cup or fork.
-Contamination however, can happen anywhere along the way, from the fields where vegetables are irrigated with polluted water to a restaurant that has poor sanitation.
+This is a concern for travelers because it can be spread is by consuming contaminated food or drinks.
+For example, if a cook with hepatitis A does not wash his or her hands properly after going to the bathroom, the virus can be spread to the meal being prepared or to an object, like a cup or fork.
+Contamination can happen anywhere along the way—from the fields where vegetables are irrigated with polluted water to a restaurant that has poor sanitation.

-If you do become infected with the virus, it can cause a range of flu-like symptoms like fever, fatigue, or stomach pain.
+If you do become infected with the virus, it can cause a range of flu-like symptoms, such as fever, fatigue, or stomach pain.
 Hepatitis A can also cause jaundice, a yellowing of the skin and eyes.
 School-aged children and adults usually have symptoms, while very young children may not have any.
 In most cases, the virus goes away within 2-5 weeks, and the person makes a full recovery.
-But for some, the symptoms keep coming back and can last up to nine months.
+But for some, the symptoms keep coming back and can last up to 9 months.
 In rare cases, liver failure and death can result.

 Traveling to certain regions does put you at a higher risk.
 The highest rates of hepatitis A are in Africa and India.
 High rates of the disease also exist in Mexico, Central and South America, Asia, the Middle East, and the Caribbean.
 Keep in mind that developed countries are not immune to outbreaks of hepatitis A.